- Current students

 Please note, if this programme is not available for application when you apply, this indicates it’s full.

-2. We'll be in touch within 48 hours to discuss your application.
+2. We'll be in touch within 3-5 working days to discuss your application.
 You’ll need to provide us with the following information via your Enrolment Dashboard:

 - Provide evidence of approved registration in a country other than New Zealand;